Your Cart

 Some of the most common dermatology treatments for boosting skin’s collagen and appearance include:

-• Laser resurfacing, which uses a laser to remove the outer layers of the skin, which stimulates collagen and the growth of new skin cells.
+• Laser resurfacing: Uses a laser to remove the outer layers of the skin, which stimulates collagen and the growth of new skin cells.

-• Microneedling, which involves creating tiny punctures in the skin with fine needles, stimulating collagen production and also enhancing the absorption of skincare products.
+• Microneedling: It involves creating tiny punctures in the skin with fine needles, stimulating collagen production and also enhancing the absorption of skincare products.

-• Chemical peels, which help remove the outer layers of the skin, causing collagen to be produced while improving skin’s texture and tone.
+• Chemical peels: Can help remove the outer layers of the skin, causing collagen to be produced while improving skin’s texture and tone.

 icon-subscribe-save